prohippo/pyelly/README.txt

                       fix doTest script to make it self-complete fix bug in *LEFT syntactic feature inheritance fix bugs in date entity extraction
-                      update documentation
+                      better checking of arguments for generative semantics better error messages for cognitive semantic logic update documentation

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically